-While I first and foremost love at Breaking the Glass Slipper is speculative fiction writers, it’s important to note that there are women working in the industry on a wide range of projects and in a number of different roles.
+While what I first and foremost love at Breaking the Glass Slipper is speculative fiction writers, it’s important to note that there are women working in the industry on a wide range of projects and in a number of different roles.
 Mahvesh Murad is one of them, and furthermore, someone who wears multiple hats.
 She is an editor (you read my review of The Djinn Falls in Love, which Mahvesh co-edited with Jared Shurin over at Pop Verse), a critic, and a fellow SF podcaster with Tor.com on the spectacular Midnight on Karachi.

 We are very lucky to have Mahvesh pop by and answer a few quick questions about her love of speculative fiction, the trials involved when editing a short story collection, and who she thinks we should be reading!